mushanshitiancai/vscode-paste-image/README.md

 ### File name format

+If you selected some text in editor, then extension will use it as the image file name.
-The image is saved in this format: "Y-MM-DD-HH-mm-ss.png".It will be configurable in future version.
+If not the image will be saved in this format: "Y-MM-DD-HH-mm-ss.png".

 ### File link format